Time to post your OSHA 300A summary

 Oregon employers must complete the OSHA 300A summary form, even if no work-related injuries or illnesses occurred during the year.
 However, most employers with 10 or fewer employees, as well as many businesses in certain industry classifications, are exempt from keeping Oregon OSHA injury and illness records.
 Review Oregon Administrative Rule 437-001-0700 Recordkeeping and Reporting for business exemption details.

 Employers are only required to post the OSHA 300A summary form, not the entire OSHA 300 log.
 The OSHA 300 log contains confidential information, such as names, which should not be posted.
-The summary is a one-page form with the title “OSHA Form 300A.”
+The summary is a one-page form called “OSHA Form 300A.”

 The OSHA 300A summary must be displayed in a common area wherever notices to employees are usually posted.
 A copy of the summary must be made available to employees who move from worksite to worksite, such as construction employees and employees who do not report to any fixed establishment on a regular basis.